tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 They were given a last minute invite to DLS20 after SEA team Execration had visa issues and got the grand finals placement that was necessary to directly qualify to Riyadh.
 Nice!

-Then there was Bali.
-Bali, Bali, Bali.
+**Then there was Bali.** Bali, Bali, Bali.

 I'll try my best to summarize: The Bali Major had a ton of technical issues.
 A particularly extensive one occurred during Tundra vs. BetBoom's upper bracket match which led to a multi hour pause.
-This was an especially important match because if Bibimbap Team won, they'd get top 8 and with it enough points to secure a TI invite.
-The match eventually carried on and they got a 2-0.
+This was an especially important match because if Bibimbap Team won, they'd get top 8 and, with it, enough points to secure a TI invite.
+The match eventually carried on and they got the 2-0.
 They did it!
 They're going to Seattle!

 <p style="font-family: Georgia; font-size: 1.8em; font-weight: 600; text-align: center;">[EXTREMELY LOUD INCORRECT BUZZER]</p>

 You see during the long ass pause, Pure, whom you may know as having a somewhat checkered history, got a lil' bored.
-He got so bored, in fact, that he opened up a RU community caster Nix's stream.
+He got so bored, in fact, that he opened up RU community caster Nix's stream.
 During the game.
 Well, during the pause, but the pause was... during the game.
 His game.
 And this was caught on the player cameras.

 Mass hysteria ensues.
 I was on the broadcast and even I didn't even know what the hell was going on.
 Does Tundra win?
 Can BBop Team even still play?
 Is Pure going to be shot out of a cannon?
 Are we even allowed to shoot cannons in Indonesia?

-The verdict was that Tundra would be given the win instead and Pure would be disqualified for the rest of the event.
-Resolution, who had previously stood in for BoomBox at Berlin, just so happened to be on the EN broadcast for the event.
+The verdict was that Tundra would be given the win and Pure would be disqualified for the rest of the event.
+Resolution, who had previously stood in for BeanBlops at Berlin, just so happened to be on the EN broadcast for the event.
 He "stood in" for BedandBreakfast and they promptly got eliminated by a very irritated Azure Ray.

 Good times.